pnp/blog/content/post/caml-query-what-is-it/index.md

 </Where>
 ```

-Looking at a simple CAML query it's actually somewhat readable, 'WHERE \<The field status> is equal to \<the text value 'Done'>'
+Looking at a simple CAML query it's actually somewhat readable, `WHERE \<The field status> is equal to \<the text value 'Done'>`

-Now this query is somewhat simple, but the great part about writing CAML query is that we get to mix and match our 'ANDs' and 'ORs' and get creative really fast, let's say we want all the Stevens, no matter their age, and Dans that are over 20 and under 30:
+Now this query is somewhat simple, but the great part about writing CAML query is that we get to mix and match our `ANDs` and `ORs` and get creative really fast, let's say we want all the Stevens, no matter their age, and Dans that are over 20 and under 30:

 ```XML
 <Query>